 Be generous and expert, trustworthy and clear, open-minded and adaptable, persistent and present.

-I created these principles about three years ago, lived by them for six months, then wrote an article about them.
+I created these principles about four years ago, lived by them for six months, then wrote an article about them.
 It received an enthusiastic response, so I created a little guide that I distributed as a free PDF.
 Over 40,000 people downloaded that guide.

 This page and the eight pages that follow represent the entire contents of my guide.
 I put them online to make it easier for you to read and share them.